stats/space_shooter_server/README.md

 ## Current Tasksart

+- [ ] Fix duplication of ship in the creator window
+- [ ] Make the weapons models correspond to the actually equipped weapons.
+- [ ] Make models for special abilities being attached to a ship.
+- [ ] Add effects for when special abilities fire.
 - [ ] Add debug information to the room for figure out why it gets disposed
 - [ ] Add the ability to modify ship attributes on the fly in development mode
 - [ ] Add AI ships for testing